 In practice, only a single lifeseeker is to be found within 5″ of a target.

-There are, at present, no lifeseeker .stls so we suggested players use the Askar spotter buddy (which should be available from Skytrex) or Isorian targeter probes.
+Otherwise, we suggest players use the Askar spotter buddy (which should be available from Skytrex) or Isorian targeter probes.
 Alternatively, Amazon and ebay offer novelty flies and bugs that could be pressed into use and repainted as lifeseeker probes!